PDBe-KB/component-pdbe-kb-header/README.md

 [![codecov](https://codecov.io/gh/PDBe-KB/component-pdbe-kb-header/branch/main/graph/badge.svg?token=WVIZESHBOK)](https://codecov.io/gh/PDBe-KB/component-pdbe-kb-header)
 [![Maintainability](https://api.codeclimate.com/v1/badges/55b0af0ca2064502aae5/maintainability)](https://codeclimate.com/github/PDBe-KB/component-pdbe-kb-header/maintainability)

-This is the repository of a lightweight Angular 7 web component that provides a header/banner and some basic navigation.
+This repository is for the codebase of a lightweight Angular v7 web component that provides a header/banner and some basic navigation.

 This component is used on the PDBe-KB Aggregated Views of Proteins and PDBe-KB Aggregated Views of Ligands.